ghiyo/algorithms/README.md

 # algorithms
-Implementation of popular algorithms from [Algorithms Specialization](https://www.coursera.org/specializations/algorithms) on Coursera.
+Implementation of popular algorithms from [Algorithms Specialization](https://www.coursera.org/specializations/algorithms) on Coursera in Python.